 Hello and thank you for visiting my website.
 Whether you are a first time client or have enjoyed the benefits of Hypnotherapy previously, I hope that you find this website useful.
 I welcome my clients whether this is at my cosy, safe and nurturing therapy room in Potton, Bedfordshire or within our online Zoom session.

-Have you ever driven on a familiar journey and found yourself at the destination realizing you are not sure how you got there or have forgotten a large stretch of road?
-Your subconscious has driven your car on a route which is well ingrained whilst your conscious mind has been focusing on something else – maybe an upcoming holiday or what happened yesterday at work (for example) – That’s self-hypnosis.
+You will have experienced Self-Hypnosis and here is a common example: Have you ever driven on a familiar journey and found yourself at the destination realizing you are not sure how you got there or have forgotten a large stretch of road?
+Your subconscious has driven your car on a route which is well ingrained in memory whilst your conscious mind has been focusing on something else – maybe an upcoming holiday or what happened yesterday at work (for example) – That’s self-hypnosis.
 You enter your own state of hypnosis several times a day without knowing it…..day dreaming is another example.

 - I am worried about being under someone else’s control and having my own will taken away. – You remain fully in control during the session.
 You can bring yourself out of Hypnosis at anytime during the session by simply opening your eyes.
 Trust is a large part of therapist/client relationship which should be present and will help you to completely let go.